YunoHost/package_check/README.md

 > We use LXD or Incus, which may conflict with other virtualization technologies.
 It may conflict with libvirt or LXC due to
 > requiring dnsmasq on port 53.
 It will definitely conflict with Docker, but [some workarounds are documented](https://linuxcontainers.org/incus/docs/main/howto/network_bridge_firewalld/#prevent-connectivity-issues-with-incus-and-docker).

-- install basic dependencies: `sudo apt install lynx jq`
+- install basic dependencies: `sudo apt install lynx jq btrfs-progs`
 - install [LXD](https://canonical.com/lxd/install) or [Incus](https://linuxcontainers.org/incus/docs/main/installing/)
+- make sure your user is in the `lxd` or `incus-admin` group (`sudo usermod -a -G lxd MYUSER`)
+- **restart your computer**: this will ensure you have indeed the permissions, and that LXD/Incus can access the BTRFS kernel module
-- make sure LXC/Incus is initialized with `lxd init` or `incus admin init --minimal`; in the case of LXD, press enter to apply the default settings, or see below for more details about the settings
+- make sure LXC/Incus is initialized with `lxd init` or `incus admin init --minimal`; in the case of LXD, make sure to use the `btrfs` storage driver unless you know what you are doing
-- make sure your user is in the `lxd` or `incus-admin` group (`sudo usermod -a -G lxd MYUSER`), and **don't forget to restart your computer**
 - if using LXD, run this command to add the Yunohost image repository: `lxc remote add yunohost https://devbaseimgs.yunohost.org --public`; at the time this README is written, fingerprint is `d9ae6e76c374e3c58c3c20a881cffe7435809adb3b222ec393805f5bd01bb522`

 <details>